HandyHat/ha-hildebrandglow-dcc/README.md

 This integration works without requiring a consumer device provided by Hildebrand Glow and can work with your existing smart meter.
 You'll need to set up your smart meter for free in the Bright app on [Android](https://play.google.com/store/apps/details?id=uk.co.hildebrand.brightionic&hl=en_GB) or [iOS](https://apps.apple.com/gb/app/bright/id1369989022).
 This will only work when using the Data Communications Company (DCC) backend, which all SMETS 2 meters and some SMETS 1 meters do ([more information](https://www.smartme.co.uk/technical.html)).
 Once you can see your data in the app, you are good to go.

 The data provided will be delayed by around 30 minutes.
+Unfortunately this means the daily sensors lose the last 30 mins of the day.
 To get real-time consumption data, you can buy [Hildebrand Glow hardware](https://shop.glowmarkt.com/).
-Although this integration will work with their hardware, you should use the MQTT version [here](https://github.com/unlobito/ha-hildebrandglow/tree/mqtt) to get real-time consumption data.
+Although this integration will work with their hardware, you should use the MQTT version [here](https://github.com/unlobito/ha-hildebrandglow/) to get real-time consumption data.

 ## Installation

 ### Automated installation through HACS

-You can install this component through [HACS](https://hacs.xyz/) and receive automatic updates.
+You can install this component through [HACS](https://hacs.xyz/) to easily receive updates.

 After installing HACS, visit the HACS _Integrations_ pane and add `https://github.com/HandyHat/ha-hildebrandglow-dcc` as an `Integration` by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
 You'll then be able to install it through the _Integrations_ pane.